quicwg/base-drafts/draft-ietf-quic-http.md

 The payload consists of:

 Push ID:
 : A variable-length integer that identifies the server push operation.
-A push ID is used in push stream headers ({{server-push}}), CANCEL_PUSH frames ({{frame-cancel-push}}), and PRIORITY frames ({{frame-priority}}).
+A Push ID is used in push stream headers ({{server-push}}), CANCEL_PUSH frames ({{frame-cancel-push}}), and PRIORITY frames ({{frame-priority}}).